JCPedroza/back-end-service-rng-ints-fastapi-py/README.md

 * Apply type validation and constraint validation.
 Respond with a 400-family code to handle invalid values.

+* Root should display an html message that directs user either to the API documentation or to the random integers service.

 ## Installation

 You need both `Python` and `pip`.
 Then you can use pip to install the